delfikpro/forest/readme.md

 ### Installation

 Download and extract the [latest release](https://github.com/delfikpro/forest/releases).
-Run `executeme.sh` to add forest commands into your `PATH` variable.
+Run `source executeme.sh` to add forest commands into your `PATH` variable.

 Run `forest HELLO-1` to verify your installation!